Maaz-Umar-00/Sales-Insights-For-Atliq-hardware/README.md

 ## Data Structure & Initial Checks
-The dataset used for this analysis is sourced from [https://codebasics.io/resources/sales-insights-data-analysis-project]) and includes two tables dim_customers and fact_spends with the following features:
+The dataset used for this analysis is sourced from [https://codebasics.io/resources/sales-insights-data-analysis-project]) and includes **Five tables**.

 ![Data Model Or Data Structure](./04_Chart_pics/Data_Structure.png )